 For one reason or the other, some of your subscribers become inactive.
 These subscribers are not only bad for business, but they can actually hurt your future email marketing performance.

 But before you take them off your list, try sending a win-back email campaign to remind them why they signed up with you.

 Your subscribers gave you their email addresses because they liked something you had to offer.
-By reminding them of your value, you have a good chance of winning some of them back.
+By reminding them of your value and relevant content, you have a good chance of winning some of them back.